 - Red Tomato: The best place to grab a pizza on Langkawi!

 - Unkaizan Japanese Restaurant: Would you believe we ate here three separate times?
-Unkaizan specializes in Japanese cuisine and is where we got our sushi fix on a few times.
-It’s even one of a few national awards for some of the best food in Malaysia for like a decade straight.
+Unkaizan specializes in Japanese cuisine and is where we got our sushi fix a few times.
+It’s even one of a few national awards for some of Malaysia’s best food for a decade straight.
 The staff here are the friendliest!

 Plan For Your Trip

 - Protect Your Trip: We don’t travel without travel insurance, nor should you.
 You never know what can happen while traveling, so it’s best to be prepared.
 HeyMondo provides excellent short-term and long-term travel insurance plans.